Woodstock, Vermont: Tourism

 The Billings Farm & Museum is a local tourist attraction.
 The land and farmhouse were owned by Laurance Rockefeller and his wife Mary French Rockefeller.
 The farm and museum include an operating dairy farm and a restored 1890 farm house.

 F. H. Gillingham & Sons, a general store located in its original building at 16 Elm Street, is another local tourist attraction.
 The store was established in 1886 by Frank Henry Gillingham.

 Parks and recreation

 The Marsh-Billings-Rockefeller National Historical Park is located in Woodstock, and is the only unit of the United States National Park System in Vermont (except for the Appalachian Trail).
 The park preserves the site where Frederick Billings established a managed forest and a progressive dairy farm.

 Education

 Woodstock is served by Woodstock Elementary School, The Prosper Valley School, and Woodstock Union High School & Middle School.
-The schools are part of the Windsor Central Supervisory Union.
+The schools are part of the Mountain Views Supervisory Union.